Tools for Homeschooling Middle School: Teaching History

 You Wouldn’t Want to Be series – Funny, colorful, and informative, the books in this series but the reader in the middle of important historical events and time periods.

 Biographies – Our kids enjoy learning about the lives of the historical figures we study about during our history lessons.
 Do you know how many wonderful biography series are available for kids??
-Help your kids find a series that interests them in our post “Which Biography Series is Right for Your Middle School Student”!
+Help your kids find a series that interests them – “Which Biography Series is Right for Your Middle School Student”!

 Mystery of History Cookbook by Bright Ideas Press – The historical recipes in this cookbook take you on a culinary journey through the cultures and times of the Early Church and the Middle Ages.